Genivia/RE-flex/doc/index.md

   <i>`reflex/unicode`</i> directories of the RE/flex download package.
 The
   header files are located in the <i>`reflex/include/reflex`</i> directory.

-- When Boost.Regex is used as a matcher engine, also link `libboost_regex` (or a variant, e.g. `libboost_regex-mt`, depending on your Boost installation configuration):
+- When Boost.Regex is used as a matcher engine, also link `libboost_regex`:

       c++ ... -lreflex -lboost_regex